paris-liam/love-place-project-2/interviews/on-environmental-relationships.md

 title: On Environmental Relationships
 subject: Franziska in New Orleans, Louisiana
 image: /static/img/franziska-photo.jpeg
+hook: "*Franziska is the co-founder and co-director of [Glass Half Full](https://glasshalffullnola.org/), a New Orleans-based initiative that recycles glass waste, converting it into sand to be used for restoration of the Louisiana Gulf Coast.
+The City of New Orleans does not provide glass recycling, meaning most bottles end up in a landfill.*"
+byLine: Interview conducted by AJ, 6/28/2020
 date: 2020-07-15T19:43:16.169Z
 tags:
-  - tag1
-  - tag2
+  - Environmental Justice
-  - tag3
+  - Southern U.S.
 ---
-*Franziska is the co-founder and co-director of [Glass Half Full](https://glasshalffullnola.org/), a New Orleans-based initiative that recycles glass waste, converting it into sand to be used for restoration of the Louisiana Gulf Coast.
-The City of New Orleans does not provide glass recycling, meaning most bottles end up in a landfill.*
+<div>✷</div>

 <iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/858578695&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe><div style="font-size: 10px; color: #cccccc;line-break: anywhere;word-break: normal;overflow: hidden;white-space: nowrap;text-overflow: ellipsis; font-family: Interstate,Lucida Grande,Lucida Sans Unicode,Lucida Sans,Garuda,Verdana,Tahoma,sans-serif;font-weight: 100;"><a href="https://soundcloud.com/place-love-project" title="Place/Love Project" target="_blank" style="color: #cccccc; text-decoration: none;">Place/Love Project</a> · <a href="https://soundcloud.com/place-love-project/franziska" title="Franziska" target="_blank" style="color: #cccccc; text-decoration: none;">Franziska</a></div>

-<div>✷</div>

 *I’d love it if you could start by talking a little bit about Glass Half Full: what it is and how it got started?*